 - Select the YAML filename of the blueprint.
 This field refers to the .yaml file that contains the application topology.

-- Click Upload to upload the upload the blueprint package.
+- Click Upload to upload the blueprint package.

-$ cfy blueprints upload -b BLUEPRINT_ID -n BLUEPRINT_FILENAME PATH_OR_URL_OF_BLUEPRINT_ARCHIVE
+cfy blueprints upload -b BLUEPRINT_ID -n BLUEPRINT_FILENAME PATH_OR_URL_OF_BLUEPRINT_PACKAGE

 - Download the cloudify-nodecellar-example as a ZIP file.